 United States President Donald Trump says the US has seized an oil tanker off the coast of Venezuela, ratcheting up tensions with the South American country in a move that has also raised oil prices.

-"We've just seized a tanker on the coast of Venezuela, large tanker, very large, largest one ever, actually, and other things are happening," Trump said on Wednesday.
+"We've just seized a tanker on the coast of Venezuela, large tanker, very large, largest one ever, actually, and other things are happening," said Trump, who has been pressuring Venezuelan President Nicolás Maduro to step down.

 Asked what would happen with the oil, Trump said: "We keep it, I guess."